 There are so many exotic destinations in developing countries.
 Just a few miles from a luxury resort you can find some of the poorest people in the world.
 Just a few hours added to an itinerary, to experience a cultural way of life and learn more about the local communities in the your chosen country, can be a life changing experience.

-We work with tour operators and local hoteliers including Safpar, Avani Victoria Falls, the Royal Livingstone, Tongabezi, and Stanley Safari Lodge to show visitors a true African way of life, enabling them to see how these tribal people live from day to day, without imposing on their traditional way of life.
-Travellers from the UK, Europe, USA, Canada, Asia, Australia, New Zealand and many other places have enjoyed the experience.
+We work with tour operators and local hoteliers including Safpar, Avani Victoria Falls, the Royal Livingstone and the Waterfrontand to show visitors a true African way of life, enabling them to see how these tribal people live from day to day, without imposing on their traditional way of life.
+Travellers from the UK, Europe, USA, Canada, UAE, Asia, Australia, New Zealand and many other places have enjoyed the experience.
 For Saga tourists this is a favourite part of their itinerary, often making a donation on their return or offering to sponsor an orphan.
 Feedback, received from many travellers, say that ‘a visit to Mukuni was the highlight of their entire trip to Southern Africa‘.

-We are working with the tourist industry to reduce world poverty along with Saga Charitiable Trust, who provide funds for our malaria prevention program and Just a Drop, who have implemented some of our water and sanitation projects.
+We are working with the tourist industry to reduce world poverty along with Saga Charitiable Trust, who have provided funds for our malaria prevention programme and Just a Drop, who helped to implement some of our water and sanitation projects.
 Several of our projects have been boosted thanks to the generosity of tourists who have been moved by the poverty, cheered by the friendliness of these gentle people and impressed by what the charity has achieved.
 They have also seen for themselves how the communities have benefited from sustainable developments and responded to our involvement.

-Over five hundred children have been supported through The Butterfly Tree orphan sponsorship program, a considerable amount of these by visitors to Mukuni.
-Other travel philanthopists donated funds for bore holes, sent donations towards the construction of classrooms, teacher’s and community houses as well as sending volumes of books, stationery and clothing.
+Over five hundred children have been supported through The Butterfly Tree orphan sponsorship programme, a considerable amount of these by visitors to Mukuni.
+Other travel philanthopers donated funds for bore holes, sent donations towards the construction of classrooms, teacher’s and community houses as well as sending volumes of books, stationery and clothing.

 The area is popular for business incentive trips due to its location, close to the Victoria Falls.
 Companies are able to incorporate responsible tourism within the package by including a visit to The Butterfly Tree’s projects at Mukuni Village.
 Cunninghams, after a business incentive trip, provided funds for a daily feeding program for over 400 orphaned and vulnerable children from 2007 – 2014.
-In 2011 we were fortunate to receive visits from Brady Italia and Canon Australia, both have given on going support to The Butterfly Tree.
+In 2011 we received visits from Brady Italia and Canon Australia, both gave on going support to The Butterfly Tree.

 Try it – it can be a heartfelt and rewarding experience and in some cases forming a lasting bond with these humble people.